deepraining/orchids/doc/orchids.md

  *             'name1',
  *             'name2'
  *         ],
- *         fragmentAnimate: !0,
+ *         fragmentAnimate: !0, // whether to use animation in fragments
- *         fragmentAnimateDirection: 'horizontal',
+ *         fragmentAnimateDirection: 'horizontal', // fragments direction horizontal/vertical
  *         singleton: !1 // whether current page is singleton or not, if true,
  *                       //it will be only created once, and will not be destroyed
  *     }